When We Stop Believing the Stories We Tell

 - Find ways to be remarkable, wherever you are.
 Mother Teresa said, “We can do no big things, only small things with love.”
 Take out your neighbor’s trash; go for a walk.
 Don’t just sulk; seek ways to make today amazing.

 - Live a better story.
 Ditch your excuses and find a way to travel, even if it’s only across town.
-Serve the less-fortunate through a mission trip or service project, even if it’s in your own back yard.
+Serve the less-fortunate through a service project, even if it’s in your own back yard.
 Do something unexpected, like skydiving or planning a surprise date for your spouse.
 You have opportunities; use them.

 If you feel like the work you do is taken for granted, you’re probably right, but that’s what you signed up for.
 That’s what it means to serve, to tell somebody else’s story.
 Deal with it, or be done with it.